Praneeth0526/Job_Agent/README.md

 ## ► Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/your-username/Job_Agent/issues).
+Feel free to check the [issues page](https://github.com/Praneeth0526/Job_Agent/issues).

 ---

 ## ► License

-This project is licensed under the MIT License.
+This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file for details.